mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/api-reference/index.md

 navigationTitle:  API Reference
 title: API Reference
 menuWeight: 70
-excerpt:
+excerpt: DC/OS Apache NiFi Service API Reference
 featureMaturity:
 enterprise: false
 ---

 <!-- {% raw %} disable mustache templating in this file: retain nifid examples as-is -->

-The DC/OS Apache Nifi Service implements a REST API that may be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS Apache Nifi Service is deployed.
+The DC/OS Apache NiFi Service implements a REST API that may be accessed from outside the cluster.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS Apache NiFfi Service is deployed.

 <a name="#rest-auth"></a>
 # REST API Authentication
 REST API requests must be authenticated.
-This authentication is only applicable for interacting with the DC/OS Apache Nifi REST API directly.
-You do not need the token to access the Apache Nifi nodes themselves.
+This authentication is only applicable for interacting with the DC/OS Apache NiFi REST API directly.
+You do not need the token to access the Apache NiFi nodes themselves.

 If you are using Enterprise DC/OS, follow these instructions to [create a service account](../security/serviceaccountdetail.md) and an [authentication token](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/).
 You can then configure your service to automatically refresh the authentication token when it expires.